Types of Radiation Emergencies

 - An accident at a nuclear power plant could release radiation over an area.

 - Nuclear power plants have many safety and security procedures in place and are closely monitored by the Nuclear Regulatory Commission (NRC)

 - It is very unlikely that a transportation accident involving radiation would result in any radiation-related injuries or illnesses.

 - Shipments involving significant amounts of radioactive material are required to have documentation, labels, and placards identifying their cargo as radioactive.

-- Radiation sources are found in a wide range of settings such as health care facilities, research institutions, and industrial operations.
+- Radiation sources are found in a wide range of settings such as health care facilities, research institutions, and manufacturing operations.

-- Accidents can occur if the radiation sources are stored or used incorrectly, or if safety controls malfunction.
+- Accidents can occur if the radiation source is used improperly, or if safety controls fail.